Cease, White Sox shut down Trout, Angels; Ohtani pinch hits

 Three-time AL MVP Mike Trout struck out in all four at-bats, three against Cease.
 The Angels star, who homered and doubled in a win Sunday to raise his OPS to a whopping 1.247, fanned against Liam Hendriks to end the game.

+”(Trout) is pretty much one of the greatest players there’s ever been,” Cease said. ”You try not to think about that too much.
+You’ve kind of got to go in knowing what you’ve got to do.
+I kind of had a plan and stuck to it.”

-Angels two-way start Shohei Ohtani didn’t start, a day after making an early exit because of groin tightness.
+Angels two-way star Shohei Ohtani didn’t start, a day after making an early exit because of groin tightness.
 The reigning AL MVP grounded out as a pinch-hitter in the eighth.

 The White Sox won for the third time in 12 games.
 Los Angeles has won seven of nine.